Stability of Minimising Harmonic Maps under $W^{1,p}$ Perturbations of Boundary Data: $p\geq 2$: The Model Case: Stability of Hedgehog on

 For any $r \in ]0,1/20[$, there is $i$ large enough such that $\ball_{1-|a_i|} \subset \ball_{1-\rho_0}$, $|a_i| < r/4$ for every $a_i \in sing\, u_i$.
 Consider $\bar{u}_i (x):=u_i(x+a_i)$ defined on $\ball_{1-|a_i|}$.
 Then we have

-The convergence of the first term follows from the interior regularity theory (Schoen--Uhlenbeck \cite{su1}).
-Using the asymptotic theory of Simon ({\it cf}.
-Proposition \ref{propn: simon}), we have $sing\,\bar{u}_i = \{0\}$ for sufficiently large $i$.
-This contradicts the assumption that $u_i$ has more than one singularity.
+The convergence of the first term follows from the interior regularity theory (see Schoen--Uhlenbeck \cite{su1}), and the convergence of the second term can be deduced from direct computation.
+Using the asymptotic theory of Simon (Proposition~\ref{propn: simon}), we have $sing\,\bar{u}_i = \{0\}$ for sufficiently large $i$.
+This contradicts the assumption that $u_i$ has more than one singularities.

 Therefore, there exists $\delta>0$ such that for any $\psi \in C^{1,\alpha}(\p\ball,\stwo)$ with $\|\psi - \id_\stwo\|_{W^{1,p}} \leq \delta$, any minimiser $u$ with $u|\p\ball=\psi$ has a unique singular point.